 Principal topics include:

-- Economic and non-economic perspectives on environmental degradation
+- Theoretical foundations of environmental law, including economic and non-economic perspectives on environmental degradation

 - Scientific predicate for environmental regulation: Risk assessment